Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 I don’t know why Drops keeps this such a secret, but that’s a whole lot of value added to a membership!

 Keep in mind, Scripts is strictly for alphabets; there are no words to learn in these languages.
 Still, Scripts can be a great prequel to Drops for your language learning strategy.

 Drops language app: who should try it

-Drops is a unique language learning resource in the sheer amount of vocab that’s available to you.
+Drops language app is a unique language learning resource in the sheer amount of vocab that’s available to you.
 You can choose from over a dozen different categories of words in over 30 different languages, and you’re free to learn whatever you want whenever you want.

 Plus, with access to the Scripts app which is included in a paid membership, you can learn a variety of alphabets, too, which opens the doors to 7 more languages!
 And you thought this Drops app review would just be about Drops!